 What to Eat Instead

-This delicious recipe uses coconut milk instead of cream and is only 400 calories per serve.
+This another delicious carbonara recipe! uses coconut milk instead of cream and is only 400 calories per serve.

 5. Fried Chicken Burger